tarekis/poe-quality/README.md

 1. Visit https://www.pathofexile.com/
 2. Log in if you haven't already.
 3. Press 12, you will enter the developer console and search for the website's cookies.
 Here's a [tutorial](https://developers.google.com/web/tools/chrome-devtools/manage-data/cookies) for chrome.
-4. Find the cookie POESESSID, this is your session id you need to use.
+4. Find the cookie `POESESSID`, this is the session id you need to use.

 Run this command to get all combinations for your configured stash.
 ```